Metaswitch/clearwater-infrastructure/cw_infrastructure/README.md

 # cw_infrastructure

-This package can be used to validate configuration against a defined 'schema'.
-For the purposes of this package, a schema is a Python class defined as an 'option_schemas' entry point in setup.py that exposes the following three static methods.
+This package can be used to validate configuration in the form of environment variables against a defined 'schema'.
+For the purposes of this package, a schema is a Python class defined as an 'option_schemas' entry point in setup.py that exposes the following two static methods.

 ---

-##### get_value(option_name)

-This method takes a single string parameter, the name of a configuration option, and returns its value.

 ##### get_options()